MRLs for ketoprofen in animal products (ruminants, pigs, horses)

 Background

 The Annex to Regulation 37/2010 sets out pharmacologically active substances that may be used in veterinary medicines, and their MRLs in food of animal origin.
-Ketoprofen may currently be used in relation to cows, pigs, horses, and poultry.
-MRLs for ketoprofen are only currently set for poultry.
+Ketoprofen may currently be used in relation to cows, pigs, and horses with “no MRL required”.
+An MRL for ketoprofen was previously only set for poultry.

-The Annex to Regulation 37/2010 will be amended accordingly.
+The Annex to Regulation 37/2010 is amended accordingly.

 Resources